54 Future Of Work Predictions For 2030

 Digital human resources (HR)

-Staff recruitment, onboarding, and training have all shifted to the internet.
+Staff recruitment, onboarding, and training have all shifted to the Internet.
 Now is the moment to start creating relationships with HR teams at industry companies if you don’t already have any.
 Start collaborating on business training programs.

 Thank you to Jessica Wright of Dream Team Fundraising